agincel/DiscordTelegramPlays/README.md

 ## What's with all of these references to Telegram, and these generic functions?
 This started as a combined Discord & Telegram bot I made.
 With a little more work it will be possible to make this support `TelegramPlays` as well as `DiscordPlays`.
 At that time I will probably change the repo name.
 Sorry for the confusion!
 As of right now the bot only supports Discord.

+## Credits
+This project used [hzoo's Twitch Plays X](https://github.com/hzoo/TwitchPlaysX/) as a starting point.
+This project is under the same MIT license as that project -- it's great!